How To Cut Your Expenses

 4. Save on Utility Costs

 • Unplug every unused electrical device.
 Many electronic devices draw a small amount of electricity when not in use, and it adds up.
-Another way to block that excess electricity is using power strips or timers to turn devices off and on.
+Another way to block excess electricity is using power strips or timers to turn devices off and on.
 “Smart” power strips can manage electricity so that DVD players only get power if the TV is on.

-• Turn your lights off when you leave a room.
+• Turn lights off when you leave a room.

 • Repair leaky toilet and faucets.
 Take shorter showers.
 If it’s time for a new dishwasher or washing machine, buy one with an Energy Star rating to save water.